Kaustubh-Suryawanshi19/Walmart-DemandLens/README.md

 Walmart DemandLens is designed around the **Walmart M5 Forecasting Accuracy** dataset.

 The full M5 dataset is intentionally **not committed to this repository** because the raw files are large.
-This keeps the Git repository lightweight and suitable for GitHub and CI workflows.
+This keeps the Git repository lightweight and suitable for  and CI workflows.

 ### Official dataset